grafana/agent/docs/flow/tutorials/chaining.md

 }
 ```

-In the above Flow block, `forward_to` accepts an array of `receivers`.
+In the above Flow block, `forward_to` accepts an array of receivers.
 In previous examples, a single receiver was used, but the use of multiple inputs and outputs is a basic building block of Flow.
 In the above example, `prometheus.scrape.first` is sending to both `prometheus.relabel.filter` and `prometheus.relabel.not_cool`.

 ## Multiple inputs